christofmuc/JammerNetz/research/gamification/wiki/research-queue.md

 1. Complete a metadata-level SMC proceedings inventory.
 2. Screen it for onset, beat, harmony, score following, networked performance, co-creativity, education, and musical HCI.
+3. Pilot one complete recent NIME paper year for collaborative interaction, musician-facing feedback, learning, accessibility, real-time sensing, networked performance, and evaluation methods.
+4. Expand the NIME screen historically only if the pilot has useful precision.
-3. Follow the strongest citations into ISMIR, NIME, ICMC, DAFx, AES, and ICASSP.
+5. Follow the strongest citations into ISMIR, ICMC, DAFx, AES, and ICASSP.
-4. Audit implementation, model, dataset, and license availability separately from paper relevance.
+6. Audit implementation, model, dataset, and license availability separately from paper relevance.

 ## Later: autoresearch candidates